arpitjain799/alacorder/README.md

 1.  *Utilize the `alacorder` command line tool in Python:* Use the command line tool `python -m alacorder`, or `python3 -m alacorder`.
 If  the guided version is launched instead of the command line tool, update your installation with `pip install --upgrade alacorder`.

-2. *Conduct custom searches with `alac`:* Use the import statement `from alacorder import alac` to use the Alacorder APIs to collect custom data from case detail PDFs.
-See how you can make `alac` work for you in the code snippets below.
+2. *Conduct custom searches with `alac`:* Use the import statement `import alacorder as alac` to use the Alacorder APIs to collect custom data from case detail PDFs.
+See how you can make `alacorder` work for you in the code snippets below.

 #### **Alacorder can be used without writing any code, and exports to common formats like Excel (`.xls`, `.xlsx`), Stata (`.dta`), CSV (`.csv`), and JSON (`.json`).**